WiMAX Public Key Infrastructure (PKI)

 A PKI (Public Key Infrastructure) enables users of a basically unsecure public network, such as the Internet, to securely and privately exchange data and money through the use of a public and a private cryptographic key pair that is obtained and shared through a trusted authority.
 The public key infrastructure provides for a digital certificate that can identify an individual or an organization and directory services that can store and, when necessary, revoke the certificates.
 The WiMAX Forum® has defined the policies and profiles for the WiMAX Public Key Infrastructure (“PKI”) which utilizes X.509 certificates and their associated keys to identify and authenticate the identity of devices and servers in a WiMAX network.
 An overview of the WiMAX PKI process is available here WiMAX Public Key Infrastructure (PKI) Users Overview.

-Symantec (formerly VeriSign), and Motorola provide WiMAX PKI certificate services to WiMAX Forum members companies.
-Currently Symantec provides Device and Server certificates and Motorola provides Device certificates only.
+Symantec (formerly VeriSign), provides WiMAX PKI certificate services to WiMAX Forum members companies only.
+Currently Symantec is the sole provider of WiMAX Device and Server PKI certificates.
 If you are a WiMAX Forum member, please follow the link below to learn more how to order the WiMAX PKI certificates.

 WiMAX Forum Member's PKI Certificate Information (Member login required)